 [a choral symphonic rock band] and part of the Sufjan Stevens

 ' touring band before going solo with the name St. Vincent, which she claims to be either a reference to Saint Vincent's Catholic Medical Center, where the Welsh poet Dylan Thomas died in 1953, or her grandmother's middle name.

-As of 2012, she has released four albums, one of them a collaboration with David Byrne, and another solo effort to be released:
+As of 2014, she has released five albums, one of them a collaboration with David Byrne:

 - Marry Me (2007)